shane-kercheval/sik-llms/examples/otel_101.md

 3. **Configure alerts**: Monitor costs, latency, and error rates
 4. **Create dashboards**: Visualize your LLM usage patterns
 5. **Train your team**: Ensure everyone knows how to use the observability tools
+6. **🆕 Leverage TraceContext**: Set up evaluation pipelines that use automatic span linking

 ### **sik-llms Specific**
 - Explore the telemetry demo: `python examples/telemetry_demo.py`
+- Try the new TraceContext feature for evaluation workflows
 - Try both setup patterns to see which fits your needs
 - Read the troubleshooting section when things go wrong
 - Contribute feedback and feature requests to the sik-llms project